pfliegster/neopixel-enclosures/README.md

 Finally - there is a fun, multi-stage animation of the assembly (**animate/neopixel_x8_stick_assy_animate.scad**) which can also be used for fit-checking and visualization of product assembly.
 It uses the same approach for settings and part visibility using special variables as the top-level assembly design file described above.
 In order to see the animation in action, you must first enable it using the OpenSCAD **View -> Animate** menu item, and then in the animation window pane you should set the **FPS** (frames per second) and **Steps** to some reasonable values (like FPS = 10; Steps = 200).
 Have fun!

 ## Utility Modules
 In order to help visualize and design the enclosure model parts described above, I created a few utility modules in OpenSCAD as well.
-These include 3D models of the Adafruit NeoPixel Stick (**neopixel_x8_stick_pwb.scad**) and a parameterizable Wiring Harness(**neopixel_wiring_harness.scad**), each described below.
+These include 3D models of the Adafruit NeoPixel Stick (**neopixel_x8_stick_pwb.scad**) and a configurable Wiring Harness(**neopixel_wiring_harness.scad**), each described below.
 These design files are not intended to be printed, but rather for fit-check or visualization such as in the top-level assembly design or animation files described above.

 ### Adafruit NeoPixel Stick Assembly Model
 Being a staunch supporter of the Open Source hardware and software communities, Adafruit has generously provided the EagleCAD design files (schematic and board layout/routing) for their NeoPixel Stick products on Github: https://github.com/adafruit/NeoPixel-Sticks